-Coast Guard: 'Salvage Crews Have Made Contact' With Crew On Overturned Ship
+Coast Guard: All 4 Crew Members On Overturned Ship 'Confirmed Alive'

 Salvage crews are currently assessing the #GoldenRay hull for possible entry. #HappeningNow pic.twitter.com/PNTHSR03aF— USCGSoutheast (@USCGSoutheast) September 9, 2019

-Rescue crews have been working to locate four crew members who were unaccounted for after the Golden Ray, a 656-foot vehicle carrier, became disabled and eventually overturned in St. Simons Sound, about 80 miles south of Savannah, Ga.
+Rescue crews have been working since Sunday to locate the missing crew members after the Golden Ray became disabled and eventually overturned in St. Simons Sound, about 80 miles south of Savannah, Ga.

 Emergency responders were notified shortly after 2 a.m.
 ET that a ship was disabled and "listing heavy" to its port side.
 A total of 23 crew members and a pilot were on the vessel at the time, and 20 people had been rescued from the ship Sunday, Coast Guard officials said.

 However, Capt.
-John Reed, commander of Coast Guard Sector Charleston, said Sunday afternoon that rescue operations had been temporarily suspended due to safety concerns related to a fire on the ship.
+John Reed, commander of Coast Guard Sector Charleston, said Sunday afternoon that rescue operations had been temporarily suspended because of safety concerns related to a fire on the ship.

 "As smoke and flames began to appear, our crews ... assessed the situation was too risky to further go inside the vessel to attempt to locate the four individuals who remain missing at this time," Reed said.